Syllabus

 • CS Academy

 Homework exercises will be often be hosted in CMU CS Academy.
 A green checkmark next to a problem (in CS Academy) means it has autograded correctly and you are done.
-No green checkmark means it's not done yet.
-If you believe you should have received a green checkmark, be sure to review your work, and be sure that you hit the "check" button after the "run" button to submit it.
+No green checkmark means it is not done yet.
+Be sure that you hit the "check" button after the "run" button to submit your code.
 The "check" button runs your code against additional hidden test cases which you must pass in order to receive credit.
-It's your responsibility to properly submit and be aware of whether you have received green-checkmark credit for your work!
+It is your responsibility to properly submit and be aware of whether you have received green checkmark credit for your work!
 There is generally no partial credit for autograded problems.

 • Late Homework Policy

-Regarding approved hw extensions: Students receive full credit for all assigned exercises that are completed by the extended deadline, but the late hw deadline is always Monday 8pm, even if a student has an approved extension on that hw.
-This way, even with an extension, students should be best-prepared for Tuesday's quiz.
+Regarding approved HW extensions: Students receive full credit for all assigned exercises that are completed by the extended deadline, but the late HW deadline is always 11am on quiz day.

 Academic